-The other sensitive issue is the addition to the summer meeting programme of industry sponsored satellite symposia.
+- BAP accepts money from industry in the form of sponsored satellite symposia at the summer meeting.
+This funding allows the cost of attending the meeting for individual participants to be kept substantially lower than it could otherwise be.
+The positive consequences have been an internationally competitive programme, a high attendance including from young-career scientists and doctors in training, and enhancing the profile of the meeting in the respect that they bring in international speakers (who then enhance the rest of the meeting).
 The content of these satellites is not controlled by BAP.
-However, they are always scheduled outside the normal time table of the summer meeting, to ensure that they do not encroach on its main business, and they are normally of a high scientific quality.
-Indeed, they are expected to enhance the profile of the meeting, for example by bringing international speakers.
-However, such supplementary events are inevitably intended, at some level or other, to be promotional.
-It will be obvious that the desirable balance between the activities provided by industrial symposia and the substance of the meeting is a dynamic one.
+However, they are always scheduled outside the normal time table of the meeting, to ensure that they do not encroach on its main business.
+They are normally of a high scientific quality, and the number of satellites is limited, and made available on a first come-first served basis.
+Another corollary of this industrial support is a representation at the summer meeting from the interested companies, who also have exhibits.
+Where possible, exhibits are integrated into the common space where posters are presented and refreshments provided during coffee and tea breaks in order to integrate with the scientific content and enable interaction.
+Overall, the desirable balance between the activities provided by industrial symposia and the substance of the meeting is a dynamic one.
 This balance is kept under critical review by Council and by all members of the BAP.
-The objective is to ensure an ethos for the summer meeting, which is driven by the identity of the BAP and not by that of the satellites.
+The objective is to ensure an ethos for the summer meeting which is driven by the identity of the BAP and not by that of the satellites.

 Our expectation is that Council Members and Officers will always endeavour to recognise such interests and to act independently and in the greater interest of the BAP when giving their best judgements on matters of policy and procedure.
 It is also essential that Council Members and Officers are seen to exercise such independence, should their judgements be subject to public scrutiny.

 All Members and Officers of Council are expected to declare their primary employment(s).